narchart/narrative-chart/README.md

 ##### Add Marks

-Add marks to initialize the chart.
+Choosing a mark to initialize the chart.

 | Chart | Mark | Mark Style |
 |:--|:--|:--|